MMcDowe812/Going-For-Gold/README.md

 1. Do regions of the world determine how well athletes will do per sport?
 2. Does Population increase sport success rate?
 3. Does number of athletes correlate to medal wins overall/per sport?
 4. Are certain countries more likely to win more medals?
 Specificlly gold medals?
+5. How many times has a sport or event been included in the games? (summer or winter)
+6. Has there been a change in BMI or Avg Height and Weight of athletes throughout the years?
+7. Are athletes born in specific months more likely to win Gold, Silver, Bronze?
+8. Are there any similarities between the gold medal winners?

 ## Tools Being Used
 Python/Pandas